Methi Thepla (Methi na Thepla) is a Gujarati flatbread, which can be enjoyed for breakfast, lunch, dinner as well as snacks.

 Tips To Make Methi Thepla

-- Always use fresh Methi leaves, as it brings more flavors to the Theplas.
+- Always use fresh Fenugreek leaves, as it brings more flavors to the Theplas.

-- Do not add too much Methi in your dough mixture, as it might add a bitter taste to the recipe
+- Do not add too many leaves in your soft dough mixture, as it might add a bitter taste to the recipe.

 - Don’t forget to wash these leaves thoroughly.

-- If you want to make Theplas for long journeys, make sure you apply extra Oil or Ghee to your Theplas.
+- If you want to make Theplas for long journeys, make sure you apply extra Oil or Ghee to them.
 The added layer of Oil protects the flatbreads from bacterias.

 - If your kids don’t like Methi, you can replace it with any of their favorite leafy veggies.
-It may change the taste of your Theplas slightly, as some of the vegetables will have strong taste and flavors to them.
+It may change the taste slightly, as some of the vegetables will have strong taste and flavors to them.

-- Make your Theplas slightly undercooked if you are planning to reheat them later.
-This technique helps in preserving some moisture and freshness in Theplas.
+- Prepare slightly undercooked Theplas if you are planning to reheat them later.
+This technique helps in preserving some moisture and freshness in them.

 How To Serve Thepla